Yes, that’s a spoiler alert in the title. Technically you can smoke weed, but it won’t do you any good, so – better not.

-Decarboxylation is a process through which you turn the non-intoxicating THCA into THC.
+Decarboxylation is a process through which you turn the non-intoxicating THCA into the high-inducing THC.
 You can do this by merely baking the stems in your oven for about 45 minutes at 225 degrees Fahrenheit.

 After that, all that’s left to do is grind up the stems and put them in your favorite tea infuser and let it rest in hot water for 10-15 minutes.
 Voila!
 Simple as that.

-First and foremost, get yourself a bottle of vodka, whiskey, or any other liquor containing at least 40% alcohol (this will dissolve the cannabis resin).
+First, get yourself a bottle of vodka, whiskey, or any other liquor containing at least 40% alcohol (this will dissolve the cannabis resin).
 Then, pour out a couple of shots to make room for the weed stalks.